apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora-local-setup.md

     tunnelhost: "localhost"
 ```

 You can see that there already two entries.
-Before we had to create paths in Zookeeper for `/heron/topologies` this is
+Before, you had to create paths in Zookeeper for `/heron/topologies` this is
 because the entry named `localzk` in this file.
-If we remove this we will not need to create that path in Zookeeper.
+If you remove this you will not need to create that path in Zookeeper.
-Not all we have to is to add a new entry for the aurora cluster into this file ( we will comment out localzk ).
+Now all you have to is to add a new entry for the aurora cluster into this file ( lets comment out `localzk` ).
 Then the file would look like below.

 ```yaml